hci-a-if-its-2019/assignment-3-akmal1997/README.md

 ### Design Rationale
 > Please write a paragraph expressing what you have learned from the usability evaluation,
 > and how it is reflected in your design.

+From the Usability Evaluation, we can conclude that for the web page, it can be easier as long as the user feedback is positive and easy to use.

+Yes, for the shop is much easier to use and more intuitive especially if we access in Touchscreen input like some laptop, ultrabooks, and large tablets.
+You can swipe for choosing the products.
+But, there are some feedback but it's only minor feedback (Like a look for the webshop, and the `<input>` form in Name section (But it's impossible to make with InVision app) but with name checker to linked to database).
+For the colour preferences there isn't feedback about that.
+But, as long the colour is acceptable and don't make users confuse and not want to buy in webshop again (And also negative feedback for colouring too), it's okay we can implement it

 ### High-Fidelity Interactive-Prototype
 > Create a high-fidelity interactive-prototype based on the `Sketch` you have drawn.